kamzyc/foodMe/readme.md

 Features:

+-  display image, ingredients list and link to recipe source
 -  search recipe and display results
--  display ingredients and image
 -  pagination on search results
 -  update servings with amount of ingredients
 -  add/remove bookmarks
 -  add/remove ingredients to list
+-  copy ingredients list
 -  add new recipe

 What to do:

--  alert for clipboard actions
--  refactor stylesheet
+-  refactor css and html
+-  resposivness

 Bugs: